On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Exact Simulation of Diffusions

+The key observation to make from (\ref{eqbpe}) is that the acceptance probability of a sample path $X\sim\mathbb{Z}^{x}_{0,T}$ can be evaluated without using the entire sample path, and can instead be evaluated using a finite dimensional realisation, $X^{\mathrm{fin}}$.
+Simulating a finite dimensional proposal as suggested by (\ref{eqbpe}) and incorporating it within Algorithm~\ref{algea} results directly in the UEA presented in Algorithm~\ref{alguea}.
+A number of alternate methods for simulating unbiasedly layer information (Step~2), layered Brownian bridges (Step~4), and the sample path at further times after acceptance (Step~6), are given in Section~\ref{slbb}.

+The UEA can be viewed as a multi-step rejection sampler in which the acceptance probability is broken into a computational inexpensive step (Step~3), and a computationally expensive step (Step~5) which to evaluate requires partial simulation of the proposal sample path (Step~4).
+Unlike existing exact algorithms (EA3 in \cite{MCAPBPR08}), the UEA\ conducts early rejection to avoid any further unnecessary simulation of the rejected sample path.
+In particular, the UEA requires simulation of fewer points of the proposal sample path in order to evaluate whether to accept or reject.

-A number of alternate methods for simulating unbiasedly layer information (Step 2), layered Brownian bridges (Step 3), and the sample path at further inference times after acceptance (Step *), are given in Section \ref{s:lbb}.
-The skeleton of the accepted sample path includes any information simulated for the purpose of evaluating the acceptance probability (any subsequent simulation must be consistent with the skeleton).
-As such, the skeleton is composed of the start and simulated end point ($X_{\xi_0}:=x$ and $X_{\xi_{\kappa+1}}:=y$), skeletal points ($X_{\xi_1},\ldots{},X_{\xi_\kappa}$) and layer $R_X$,
+The skeleton of an accepted sample path includes any information simulated for the purpose of evaluating the acceptance probability (any subsequent simulation must be consistent with the skeleton).
+As such, the skeleton is composed of terminal points, skeletal points ($X_{\xi _1},\ldots,X_{\xi_\kappa}$) and layer $R$ (denoting $\xi_0:=0$ and $\xi_{\kappa+1}:=T$),

+After simulating an accepted sample path skeleton, we may want to simulate the sample path at further intermediate points.
+In the particular case in which $\phi(X_{[0,T]})$ is almost surely bounded, there is no need to simulate layer information in Algorithm~\ref{alguea}, the skeleton can be simulated from the law of a Brownian bridge and given the skeleton we can simulate further intermediate points of the sample path from the law of a Brownian bridge (so we satisfy Principle~\ref{prinrest}).
+This leads to the \textit{Exact Algorithm}~1 (EA1) proposed in \cite{BBPR06}, which we term the BEA,

+A second exact algorithm (EA2) was also proposed in \cite{BBPR06} (the details of which we omit from this paper), in which simulating the sample path at further intermediate points after accepting the sample path skeleton was possible by simulating from the law of two independent Bessel bridges.
+However, EA1 (BEA) and EA2 both have very limited applicability and are the only existing exact algorithms which directly satisfy Principle~\ref{prinrest}.